Gurudeep310/Amazon-ML-Challenge-2023/README.md

 Conclusion
 We had a great time participating in the Amazon ML Challenge 2023, and we are grateful for the opportunity to showcase our skills and knowledge in machine learning.
 We hope that our submission serves as an example of our ability to create effective and efficient machine learning models, and we look forward to future opportunities to apply our skills in this field.

-Contributors:
+Team Members:

-Sreevaatsav Bhavana
+1. Sreevaatsav Bhavana
-Chaitanya Srikanth
+2. Chaitanya Srikanth
-Sai Anish
+3. Sai Anish
-Muvvala N V Sai Gurudeep
+4. Muvvala N V Sai Gurudeep